How to Homeschool in Tennessee

 - Western Association of Schools and Colleges (WASC)

 - National Association of Independent Schools (NAIS) and affiliates (e.g., SAIS)

 - National Council of Private School Accreditation (NCPSA)

 Here are links to two accredited online school choices:

 Besides the info you’ve just read, you can find more information about homeschooling by visiting the Tennessee Dept. of Education’s website.

 Finding the best homeschooling option for your family is detrimental to your success.
 There is no one-size-fits-all approach.
-So, research these options on your own.
-Be sure to take your family’s routines and schedules into account.
+Research these options on your own and take your family’s routines and schedules into account.
 Ultimately, you want to ensure you have chosen the proper fit for your children.Finding the best homeschooling option for your family is detrimental to your success.
 There is no one-size-fits-all approach.
 Click To Tweet